 9. Dragon Quest XI S: Echoes of an Elusive Age

-Dragon Quest is one of the most popular franchises of all time, and Dragon Quest XI is one of the best JRPGs on Steam and Nintendo Switch.
+Dragon Quest is one of the most popular franchises of all time.

 Dragon Quest XI delivers more traditional JRPG turn-based goodness in this latest installment because if the formula isn’t broken, there’s no reason to change it.